-at St. Peter's Lutheran Church. mass twice in Manhattan and once on Long Island.
-The cele-Vocal Quartet, a Finnish dancer, munity.
-Vija Vetra and the Heikkie Sarinstrumental quintet and a singer, Maija Hapuoja.
+Sarmanto came to the United States to perform his jazz mass at St. Peter's Lutheran Church.
+He and a group of musicians and a large chorus celebrated the mass twice in Manhattan and once on Long Island.
+The celebration included the 60-voice Long Island Symphonic Choral Association, the Gregg Smith Vocal Quartet, a Finnish dancer, Vija Vetra and the Heikkie Sarinstrumental quintet and a singer, Maija Hapuoja.